Mass Hierarchy of Z(2) Monopoles: Mathematical Framework

-An embedding combining adjacent roots $x_{\alpha_1},x_{\alpha_1+\alpha_2}\neq 0$ is prevented by the second condition in \eqref{x^2 gamma = rho}.
-Other choices of roots for $x_{\gamma}$ would either be equivalent to a reflection of the ones above, due to the symmetries of $\Phi$ pictured in Figure \ref{root system}, or impossible, when \eqref{x^2 gamma gamma' = 2} returns an overdetermined system.
+An embedding combining adjacent roots, that is $x_{\alpha_1},x_{\alpha_1+\alpha_2}\neq 0$, is prevented by the second condition in \eqref{x^2 gamma = rho}.
+Other selection of roots for $x_{\gamma}\neq 0$ would either be equivalent to a Weyl reflection of the ones above, or impossible, when \eqref{x^2 gamma gamma' = 2} returns an overdetermined system.